 You’ll notice in the opening scripture that, while the scroll was sealed, John wept because no one was found who could open it.
 The Angel that was speaking to him said the the Lion of the Tribe of Judah was found worthy to open the seals.
 My question is, if a whole lot of bad things happen when the scroll is opened, why all the weeping?
 I’m thinking, “KEEP IT SEALED!”
 Yet everyone is glad the Lion can open the seals.
 What in the world is this scroll?

 Is there any scriptural proof to support that supposition?
 Yes!
 The Bible has a lot to say about what a sealed scroll is and its purpose.
-If you want to read a more complete discussion, which is too long a topic to get into here, you may follow the link below:
+If you want to read a more complete discussion, much too long a topic to get into here, you may follow the link below:

 HOWEVER…..When the Church is pulled out of this world, the Holy Spirit will be coming with us.
-Since He is the One Who is restraining Judgment from falling on mankind for their evil deeds, all hell will break lose.
+Since He is the One Who is restraining Judgment from falling on mankind for their evil deeds, all hell will quite literally break lose.
 ANYONE whose life is still sealed will have the judgment of all those seals unleashed on them.

 Now you know why John was overjoyed when he was told that the Lion of the Tribe of Judah was found worthy to open the sealed scroll!
 We don’t want to sealed with all those curses.
 We want to FREED (UNsealed) from them!